-The Company's major related party transactions include leases of significant portions of Robinsons Place llocos to companies controlled by the Gokongwei Family, including Robinsons Department Store, Robinsons Supermarket and Handyman Do-It-Best.
+The Company's major related party transactions include leases of significant portions of Robinsons Place Ilocos to companies controlled by the Gokongwei Family, including Robinsons Department Store, Robinsons Supermarket and Handyman Do-It-Best.
 Other affiliates from whom APVI earns rental income include Robinsons Bank.
-Rental income from affiliates amounted to ₱97.9 million, ₱69.8 million and ₱41.3 million for calendar years ending December 31, 2022, 2021 and 2020, respectively.
+Rental income from affiliates amounted to P118.5 million, P97.9 million and P69.8 million for calendar years ending December 31, 2023, 2022 and 2021, respectively.